robwoods-cam/knapsack_distribution/README.md

           * Child nodes representing feasible subproblems.
           * Terminal nodes and optimal solutions.
       * Computes probabilistic distributions of reaching each terminal node.

+Note: `KnapsackItem` and `KnapsackProblem` both use custom hashing functions.
+It may be the case that `self == other` and `hash(self) == hash(other)` give different results.
+As such, both `KnapsackItem` and `KnapsackProblem` should not be used directly as an element in a set or as a key in a dict.
+The hash should manually be used instead.

 -----